East5th/package-scan/README.md

 This Meteor package is intended to be used as a security precaution to warn against the use of packages with known security issues.

+Want to try Package Scan without adding it to your project?
+Try the [drag-and-drop web interface](http://scan.east5th.co/).

 ## Installation

 ```